chenx/oj/Java_Note_2.md

 **Java threading** allows your program to execute multiple tasks concurrently by splitting work into independent paths of execution.
 By default, every Java application runs on a single "main" thread, but you can create additional threads to perform background tasks, maximize CPU utilization, and keep user interfaces responsive.

+**Java version** The latest stable release of the Java SE Platform is Java 26, which reached General Availability on March 17, 2026.

 ### Core Approaches to Creating Threads

 Java offers two classic techniques for defining and launching a basic platform thread.